albertoodev/vscode-vim-motions/README.md

-# vscode-vim-motions-keybindings
----
+# VS Code settings and keybindings for vim motions

-my personal vscode keybindings for vim motions
+my personal settings & keybindings for vim motions in vscode